-The Alaska Department of Environmental Conservation (Department or DEC) reissues APDES individual permit AK0043206 to Hecla Greens Creek Mining Company (HGCMC).
+The Alaska Department of Environmental Conservation (Department or DEC) proposes to reissue an APDES individual permit (permit) to Hecla Greens Creek Mining Company (HGCMC).
 The permit authorizes and sets conditions on the discharge of pollutants from this facility to waters of the United States.
 In order to ensure protection of water quality and human health, the permit places limits on the types and amounts of pollutants that can be discharged from the facility and outlines best management practices to which the facility must adhere.